Harford Community College Holds Ribbon Cutting for Harford's Leading Edge Training Center Powered by the Ratcliffe Foundation

 "Harford's Leading Edge Training Center Powered by the Ratcliffe Foundation is a game changer.
 Providing free classes in stackable workforce credentials in high-demand fields helps our students and the community to grow and prosper," said Felder, the president of Harford Community College.
 "We are so grateful to the Ratcliffe Foundation for their support of this innovative new project."

-A $1.5 million gift to the Harford Community College Foundation from the Phillip E. & Carole R. Ratcliffe Foundation established Harford's Leading Edge Training Center Powered by the Ratcliffe Foundation.
+A $1.5 million gift to the Harford Community College Foundation from the Philip E. & Carole R. Ratcliffe Foundation established Harford's Leading Edge Training Center Powered by the Ratcliffe Foundation.
 Classes are free of charge, with no cost to the student.
 The program also provides completion stipends and tool allowances for students studying at the Edgewood location.

-The Ratcliffe Foundation was created in 2003 by Phillip E. and Carol R. Ratcliffe to provide access to education and training for aspiring entrepreneurs and small business owners to grow their ventures, create jobs and expand economic opportunities in local communities.
+The Ratcliffe Foundation was created in 2003 by Philip E. and Carol R. Ratcliffe to provide access to education and training for aspiring entrepreneurs and small business owners to grow their ventures, create jobs and expand economic opportunities in local communities.

 "The Ratcliffe Foundation is very pleased to be part of this new Harford Community College program," said Carlene Cassidy, executive director of the Philip E. & Carole R. Ratcliffe Foundation.
 "We support access to education and training, and Harford's Leading Edge Training Center Powered by the Ratcliffe Foundation does just that in southeastern Harford County.
 It will help to eliminate obstacles for students, like transportation issues, remove the financial burden and improve completion success.
 It's a win-win-win for students, the College and local businesses."